-Caldwell also has several affiliation programs with other colleges and universities in the health professions, including Medicine, Dentistry, Physical Therapy, Optometry, Occupational Therapy, Veterinary Medicine, and Athletic Training.
+Caldwell also has several affiliation programs with other colleges and universities in the health professions, including Athletic Training, Dentistry, Medicine, Occupational Therapy, Optometry, Physical Therapy, and Veterinary Medicine.

 Enrollment numbers prove that more students are learning about the value of a Caldwell University education.
 Recently named a top 25 “best value” school and top five for proportion of international students for Regional Universities in the North by U.S. News & World Report, Caldwell’s quality of education and cultural diversity has been recognized by many.
 Also recognized nationally as a “Top College for Liberal Arts” by CollegeXpress, a leading provider of data on colleges, Caldwell University instills intellectual skills, sensitivities, and habits of creativity each student will draw on for a lifetime.

-Caldwell University has also been named a “High Return on Investment” college and a “Catholic College with High Starting Salaries for Graduates” by Affordable Colleges Online.
+Caldwell has been named a “High Return on Investment College” and a “Catholic College with High Starting Salaries for Graduates” by Affordable Colleges Online.
 Both of these recognitions show the quality of a Caldwell education is valued in the workplace.

 Best location around

-Offering a stunning campus setting, Caldwell University is only a short walk from town, where students find shops, coffeehouses, restaurants, a movie theater, and anything a student could want.
+Offering a stunning campus setting, Caldwell University is only a short walk from town, where students find shops, coffeehouses, restaurants, a movie theater, and anything else a student could want.
 Caldwell, New Jersey, has consistently been named one of the best towns in New Jersey to live in.

 Another advantage to Caldwell’s location is its proximity to New York City.
-Just 20 miles away, our students use New York City as another classroom, where they can engage in internships and job shadowing opportunities, experience cultural events, shop, or catch a game!
+Just about 30 kilometers away, our students use New York City as another classroom, where they can engage in internships and job shadowing opportunities, experience cultural events, shop, or catch a game!

 No matter your interest, Caldwell University offers you experiences beyond the classroom.

 Approximately half of our full-time students live on campus.
 Single, double, and a few quad rooms are available.
 A 200-bed apartment-style residence, Dominican Hall is state of the art, with modern suites, kitchens, and wireless internet capability.
 The food service features extended hours and an expanded menu, with both American and international food selections.